fmkarakus/integrate2/development-strategy.md

 > `semantic-layout`

-This site is about Hasselt city.
+This site is about Japanese Garden in Hasselt city.
 It contains basic information about the city.

 ## Wireframe